johannesjo/generator-modular-angular/README.md

 The mobile tasks require a little preparation described in the next section.

 * `gulp buildCordova`: Runs the build task followed by a cordova-build.
-* `gulp emulate`: Runs your app in the emulator.
+* `gulp emulate`: Runs the build task and your app in the emulator.
-* `gulp run`: Runs your app in the emulator or on your device if connected.
+* `gulp run`: Runs the build task and your app on your device if connected.
-* `gulp releaseCordova`: Create release version of your app.
+* `gulp releaseCordova`: Create release version of your app and copies the binaries to the release folder.

 All tasks can be edited freely and can be found in the /tasks folder.